Dr Bronwyn Leigh

 Perinatal and infant mental health clinician

-Director, Centre for Perinatal Psychology and the Centre for Mindful and Reflective Parenting
+Director, Centre for Perinatal Psychology and the Perinatal Training Centre

 Bronwyn developed a keen interest in enhancing the emotional wellbeing of families during the perinatal period when undertaking her doctoral research in the area.
 Her research contributed to the internationally groundbreaking initiative funded by beyondblue: The National Postnatal Depression Program.
 This public health campaign placed perinatal depression and anxiety on the public agenda in Australia, and led to social, political and mental health reform.

 Bronwyn graduated from both Monash University (B.A.) and the University of Melbourne (Honours Degree and Doctorate of Psychology).
-She has additional training in psychoanalytic psychotherapy (Victorian Association of Psychoanalytic Psychotherapists) and is soon-to-complete a Postgraduate Diploma in Perinatal and Infant Mental Health (New South Wales Institute of Psychiatry).
+She has additional training in psychoanalytic psychotherapy (Victorian Association of Psychoanalytic Psychotherapists) and Perinatal and Infant Mental Health (New South Wales Institute of Psychiatry).
 Bronwyn has been trained by Kevin Nugent in the Newborn Behavioral Observations (NBO) system and by Glen Cooper becoming a Registered Circle of Security Parent Educator.
-She has trained through the Center for Reflective Communities in the clinical administration of the Parent Development Interview (PDI) learning to assess and enhance Parental Reflective Function.
+She has trained through the Center for Reflective Communities in the clinical administration of the Parent Development Interview (PDI) learning to assess and enhance Parental Reflective Function and in the Infant CARE-Index through the Family Relations Institute.
 Bronwyn has studied Dan Siegel’s mindsight and interpersonal neurobiology through the Mindsight Institute and has also trained in infant massage.

 Prior to working in the private sector, Bronwyn worked for five years in clinical and research capacities at the Infant Clinic and Parent-Infant Research Institute (PIRI), Department of Clinical and Health Psychology, Austin Health.
 During this time, she worked clinically with parents and infants providing individual, parent-infant, couple, family and group work.
 She provided clinical training, consultation and supervision to psychology registrars, external agencies (early parenting centres) and health professionals (GPs, psychiatrists, maternal nurses).
 Through PIRI, Bronwyn contributed to research in the areas of maternal mood, prematurity and early parenting difficulties.
 Program design and implementation was also a strength of the organisation and Bronwyn contributed to the development of group programs for mothers with PND and those with premature infants, as well as a curriculum for a child care centre adopting an attachment-based approach to the care of infants and toddlers.

-During this time, Bronwyn held an honorary position as the national trainer in perinatal loss counselling for the Bonnie Babes Foundation, travelling Australia to train others in perinatal loss counselling.
+During this time, Bronwyn founded the Australian Psychological Society’s ‘Perinatal and Infant Psychology Interest Group’ (PIPIG), supporting psychologists nationally who work in the area of perinatal psychology.
+She also held an honorary position as the national trainer in perinatal loss counselling for the Bonnie Babes Foundation, travelling Australia to train others in perinatal loss counselling.